-Sinéad Zalitach is a disability rights advocate and activist who lives with Parkes Weber Syndrome, a condition that affects fewer than 800 people worldwide.
-Her first service dog, Paddington, has helped her attain independence that enabled her to study thanatology at Tyndale University, travel independently across the country as well as internationally, become an effective public speaker and advocate for people with disabilities as well as an advocate for service animals.
+Sinéad is a disability rights advocate who happens to lives with, Parkes Weber Syndrome.
+A condition that affects fewer than 800 people worldwide.
+Her first service dog, Paddington, helped her attain independence that enabled her to study thanatology at Tyndale University, travel independently across the country as well as internationally, become an effective public speaker and advocate for people with disabilities as well as become an advocate for service animals.

 Sinéad has spoken at Queen’s Park Legislature and at Parliament Hill.
 She is on the Board of Directors of Citizens With Disabilities Ontario and is also an ambassador for the Rick Hansen Foundation.
 In 2017, Sinéad co-founded the Parkes Weber Syndrome Support Group which is an international support network for those living with the rare disease.

 In 2019, Sinéad was paired with her new service dog, K9 Foreman.
 He is an Elite Service K9 from MSAR Service Dogs.
 Since becoming a team, K9 Foreman has saved Sinéad's life numerous times by detecting life threatening blood clots as well as dangerous spikes in blood pressure and heart rate as well as increasing her independence daily.